Ashu9507/BookStore-Analytics/README.md

 # BookStore-Analytics

-Identify best-selling books and revenue drivers
-Track and alert on low inventory stock
+1.Identify best-selling books and revenue drivers 2.Track and alert on low inventory stock
-Segment customers by behavior (RFM)
+3.Segment customers by behavior (RFM)
-Measure ROI on customer acquisition
+4.Measure ROI on customer acquisition
-Present insights to stakeholders
+5.Present insights to stakeholders